daroczisandor/URL-Shortener-in-Python-Flask/README.md

 I. /encode/

 - Given a long URL argument as e.g. "http://127.0.0.1:7777/encode?url=https://wikipedia.org", it returns a JSON containing a short URL of the form "http://127.0.0.1:7777/6M0qc" corresponding to the long link provided, or an error message if the conversion could not be performed.

+- Error message if no 'url' argument was given: "Error.
+No URL argument found."
+- Error message if the given string is not a valid URL: "Error.
+The given string is not a valid URL."
+- Error message if the program performed too much unsuccessful tries to encode an URL: "Error.
+Couldn't encode the URL due to runtime issues.
+Try again later."
+(practically never happens, since the number of possible encodings is 62^5 which is approximately 10^9.

 II. /decode/